 Filling the N244 Form – Note the Following…

-- Should you decide to sell your property to a quick cash sale company (like Property Solvers), take some proof along.
+- Should you decide to sell your property to a We Buy Any House company or auction house, take some proof along.
 This usually consists of a confirmation of sale letter, proof of the buyers’ funds, a solicitors letter or, ideally, an exchange contract;

 - Finally, you and any co-owners should sign the Statement of Truth at the bottom of the form and, if you are using legal assistance, he/she should also fill in their details;